OpenGeoVis/PVGeo/joss/paper.md

-Development for PVGeo is complemented by development for [`vtki`](http://docs.vtki.org): *A Streamlined Python Interface for the Visualization Toolkit*.
+Development for PVGeo is complemented by development for [`vista`](http://docs.vista.org): *A Streamlined Python Interface for the Visualization Toolkit*.
-PVGeo provides an extension package to `vtki` linking data formats and filtering routines common in geoscientific disciplines to `vtki`'s generalized framework for 3D visualization.
+PVGeo provides an extension package to `vista` linking data formats and filtering routines common in geoscientific disciplines to `vista`'s generalized framework for 3D visualization.
-PVGeo leverages `vtki` to make the inputs and outputs of PVGeo algorithms more accessible so that users can create compelling, integrated visualizations of their work in a reproducible workflow.
+PVGeo leverages `vista` to make the inputs and outputs of PVGeo algorithms more accessible so that users can create compelling, integrated visualizations of their work in a reproducible workflow.